starscreamnik/Study/README.md

 *File comparator - new C# work.
 I compare bitwise two files and output different bits.
 The output is formed from the parsing of optional parameters with the use of NDesk.options.

 *Geometric figures - mini C# work.
 Shape's classes with methods: Area, Perimeter and Center(Mass center).
-Also i have class Menu for user interaction and incomplete class LogInfo :)
+Also i have class Menu for user interaction